vasconcelos-giovanni/vasconcelos-giovanni/README.md

 # Giovanni Vasconcelos - Full-Stack Web Developer PHP | JS | Laravel | Vue.js | Bootstrap | TailwindCSS | MySQL

 ## About me
-Aspiring web developer with a passion for learning and a keen focus on practical and maintainable solutions.
-I thrive on tackling challenges head-on while embracing effective communication.
+With a passion for learning and a keen focus on practical and maintainable solutions, I thrive on tackling challenges head-on while embracing effective communication.
 My journey in web development is guided by a commitment to continuous growth and delivering high-quality results.

 ## Skills
 ### Programming Languages